 The Problem with Electric Scooters

-Under Santa Monica’s program, electric scooter companies can operate only under the condition that they follow the new rules and regulations.
+Under Santa Monica’s program, electric scooter companies can operate only if they follow the new rules and regulations.
 So, the companies must apply for a permit, offer safety education and agree to a dynamic cap on the number of vehicles that are out there.
-Santa Monica joins other cities such as Beverly Hills, drawing the line in the sand on the scooter issue.
+Santa Monica, like Beverly Hills, is taking a firm stance on the scooter issue.
 City officials in West Hollywood grew so tired of complaints about cluttered sidewalks that they banned the scooters in their city.

 If you have been injured in an e-scooter accident, please understand that you do have legal rights.
 You may be able to hold several parties accountable, including the scooter manufacturer, the rental company, the rider who struck you, the city or governmental agency that failed to repair a pothole or uneven pavement.
 An experienced Los Angeles personal injury lawyer can provide you with more information about pursuing your legal rights.